yusdesign/accelerometer/README.md

 ### 📄 License

-MIT © 2026 - Free to use in personal and commercial projects
+MIT © 2026 - *free to use in personal and commercial projects*